KalenMorey/Python/README.md

-# Tech-Academy-
-Projects worked on while attending the Tech Academy
+Python projects completed while attending the Tech Academy.
+Some are for school others for pleasure!